kkdave28/Shell-Scripts/README.md

     Usage: $lss [options]

 11. cinterp and cplusplusinterp: interpreter for C/C++ programs.
 Allows the user to run the C/C++ program temporarily by compiling the file to ~/temp-progs and then running the program from that directory.
 After the program executes, it cleans up the executable, and any other temporary files that may have been created during the compilation/execution.

+    Update: Now these scripts also permits the user for passing any compiler arguments that they might require.

-    Usage: ln -s cinterp/cplusplusinterp [name of the .c or .cpp file without the extension]. execute the newly formed link directly.
+    Usage: ln -s cinterp/cplusplusinterp [name of the .c or .cpp file without the extension].

+    execute the newly formed link directly.

     example: to run foo.c/foo.cpp

     $ ln -s cinterp/cplusplusinterp foo

     $ ./foo

 12. runc and runcpp: wrapper around the cinterp and cplusplusinterp.
 User can pass the C/C++ file directly with any other command line arguments separated by spaces, it will do the symbolic linking for you, execute the program and cleanup afterwards.